How to Measure Developer Productivity [Tools + Metrics]

 5. Project management software

-Project management tools like Jira, Trello, and Asana offer practical ways to track developer tasks, progress, and overall project status.
+Creative Project management software like Nifty, Jira, Trello, and Asana offer practical ways to track developer tasks, progress, and overall project status.
 These platforms provide features to assign and prioritize tasks, set deadlines, and monitor progress.
 By leveraging these tools, teams can optimize workflow, allocate resources efficiently, report progress, and ensure timely project completion.
 Alternatively, encourage your developers to use Google Calendar or Outlook Group Calendar to streamline communication and boost team productivity.

 Trello